-- Parents must be notified and permission to test must be obtained, including notification of rights under §504 or IDEA. - The campus dyslexia teacher/counselor is responsible for conducting basic testing.
-Testing results and additional data will be compiled by the designee and submitted to the 504 Committee for review.
+- Parents must be notified and permission to test must be obtained, including notification of rights under §504 or IDEA. - The campus dyslexia teacher and/or diagnostician is responsible for conducting basic testing.
+Testing results and additional data will be compiled by the designee and submitted to the ARD/504 Committee for review.